AkkoS2/Yume/README.md

 Soon™ (I'm still planning it)

 ## Changelog
-- Reddit command is working again.
+- Added Buttons.
-- Reduced the json mess that was the reddit command.
+- More Buttons.
-- Some planned and discarded commands will be transfered to another bots.
+- And some Buttons.
-- 8Ball command is back.
+- The Buttons will be permanent in the future, as a way to interact with the commands.

 ## Have a suggestion?
 If you have any suggestions or ideas for new commands, you can tell them to me and I will analyze then carefully.
 Thanks for the attention!